chrisdetmering/Twitter-Me/README.md

 ![hippo](https://media.giphy.com/media/WzkEeAJTQcCeQ1p44z/giphy.gif)

 #### Post on behalf of users
-Can use app to post on your actual twitter account using the OAuth 1.0a method.
+Can post on YOUR actual twitter account using the OAuth 1.0a method.
 Be careful!

 ![hippo](https://media.giphy.com/media/Qy2xgc1DYKRSjXI8wy/giphy.gif)